xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-kre.md

 description:
 ---

 A dynamic test suite is a test suite with multiple test cases added via a search query.
 You can dynamically add additional test cases while running the test suite.
-To learn more about the dynamic test suite, you can refer to this document: [Dynamic test suite in Katalon Studio](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite-ks.html).
+To learn more about dynamic test suites in Katalon Studio, you can refer to this document: [Dynamic test suite in Katalon Studio](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite-ks.html).

 From Katalon Studio version 7.8.2 onwards, you can create a dynamic test suite at runtime with Katalon Runtime Engine (KRE).
 This article guides you on how to do so.